curiousest/curiousest.github.io/_drafts/tabum/1-5-1-meditation-is-for.md

 "CARAMEL, REJOIN!"

 Life shot back to the room.
 She slammed the door.
-Everything inside was avoiding her.
+Everything inside avoided her.
 She walked towards a couch-chair to sit and it crawled away at the same pace.
 Dan tried to approach a couch-chair, but it turned away from seating him too.
 Room contents restacked itself in the corner.

 "I'm so bad to him.
 Look at what I've done.
 I shouted and I physically lashed out at him.
 He just triggers me, and it takes over.
 I can't help it.
 I love him too much and I hate it when he might get hurt.
 I just can't stand it."

 Doctor K held her face with her hands for a moment, golden rivers flowing over.
 Deep breath.
 Then flung back.
 She looked down, neutralized her expression, took a deep breath, and apologized, "I'm so sorry.
 I'm so sorry about that.
 I hope you can forgive Caramel and me.
 I promise this doesn't happen every day.
+Caramel, ah.
+Ok.
 Let's get back to you, ok?
 Let's plant your beliefs!
 Ok so Dan, what do you want to believe?"

 "Whatever Elidad believed."
 Dan answered without thinking.
 This was a lot.
 He was numb and a bit unsure after being so sure and... anything concrete sounded great.